brakid/FlappyBirdAi/README.md

 Our setting has a population of 100 agents per generation and the 10 best are chosen as parents for the next generation.

-**The final generation of birds finally is able to master Flappy Birds!**
+**The final generation of birds finally is able to master Flappy Birds!** We created *Order From Chaos*, completely randomly selected weights were modified into such weigths that steer the bird through the pipes.

 <p align="center">
     <img src="analysis/finalGeneration.gif" alt="Final Generation" />